NVIDIA-Merlin/NVTabular/README.md

 pip install nvtabular
 ```

-Note: Installing NVTabular with Pip will require installing some additional dependencies (like CUDA Toolkit) manually.
-Prefer either Conda or Docker where possible.
+Note: NVTabular installed with pip runs only on CPU, and may require installing some additional dependencies manually.
+Prefer installing with either Conda or Docker where possible.

 #### Installing NVTabular with Docker